 Toyota and Honda are recalling more than 6 million vehicles because of separate safety concerns affecting airbags.
 According to a report in the New York Post, Toyota’s recall covers about 3.4 million vehicles worldwide including 2.9 million here in the United States.
 These vehicles may have an electronic defect that could prevent airbags from deploying in the event of a crash.
 The problem could also prevent the vehicles’ seatbelt pretensioners from working properly.
-This recall affects Corolla, Matrix, Avalon and Avalon Hybrid cars from model years 2011 to 2019.
+This recall affects Corolla, Matrix, Avalon, and Avalon Hybrid cars from the model year 2011 to 2019.

 Details of the Honda Recall